Gower, South Wales Holiday July 2008 - page 1

 Next up on our Gower holiday was a visit to The Mumbles in Swansea Bay

-and after a wander around we headed to Oystermouth Castle in town which
+and after a morning looking around the town we headed to Oystermouth

 |